Assemcorp/PY32F040/PY32F040_SevSeg/readme.txt

                               Sample Description
 ================================================================================
 Function Description:
-This sample demonstrates the use of LCD, ADC, and PWM.
-The ADC is connected to pin B1, and a potentiometer is attached to this pin.
-As you turn the potentiometer, the PWM duty cycle output from pin B3 changes accordingly.
+This sample demonstrates the use of a dual-digit 7-segment display.
+The display counts from 0 to 99 continuously.
 ================================================================================
 Test Environment:
 Test Board: PY32F040_AssemCorp_DevKit